 A $25 million capital project funded in part by philanthropic contributions from the community.

-The expansion, with a target completion date of late 2021, will quadruple the facility’s space to 25,000 square feet and increase the number of treatment rooms from 15 to 27.
-Behavioral health patients will have access to six specially designed treatment rooms for provider response to substance abuse disorders and mental health crises.
-The current emergency department was last renovated in 1987 and was meant to accommodate 15,000 patients annually, half the 30,000 patients the Tobey emergency department now receives each year.
-The renovated emergency department will accommodate 40,000 patients per year.
+Slated for completion in 2022, the new space will quadruple the facility to 25,000 square feet while increasing the number of treatment rooms from 15 to 27.
+Behavioral health patients will have access to six specially designed treatment rooms to facilitate provider response to substance use disorders and mental health crises.
+Last renovated in 1987, the current emergency department was meant to accommodate 15,000 patients annually; half the 30,000 patients the Tobey emergency department now cares for year.

 The renovated emergency department could accommodate 40,000 patients per year and will ensure that world-class care is available right here; in the community.